JetBrains/teamcity-documentation/topics/perforce.md

 <td>

 Enable this option to clean up your workspace from extra files before a build.
-When enabled, the `p4 clean` command will be run before `p4 sync command`, unless `p4 sync -f` or `p4 sync -p` is used.
-See the [command reference](http://www.perforce.com/perforce/r14.2/manuals/cmdref/p4_sync.html).
+If enabled, the `p4 clean` command will be run before `p4 sync`, unless `p4 sync -f` or `p4 sync -p` is used.
+See the [command reference](https://www.perforce.com/manuals/cmdref/Content/CmdRef/p4_sync.html).

 </td></tr><tr>